Campfire IntegrationLast updated on 09 March, 2023

 That’s all we need from Campfire.
 Now on to getting it into LogicMonitor!

 2a.
 Adding your Campfire Auth Token to LogicMonitor

 The Auth Token will be be used by a LogicMonitor Custom HTTP Alert Delivery Method to route the alerts into Campfire.
 While you could hardcode it directly into the Custom HTTP Alert Delivery Method, it is a better practice to define it as a Property within LogicMonitor, just as you would set other authentication credentials such as an SNMP community or a MySQL password.

 This property corresponds to the “Auth Token” gathered earlier from Campfire.

 From the “Devices” tab in LogicMonitor, select Manage at the account level (click the company name in the navigation pane) and set the properties:

 2b.
 Creating a Custom HTTP Alert Delivery Method

 Add a custom HTTP alert delivery method from Settings | Integrations | Add | Custom HTTP Delivery Method:

-The fields are set as follows:
+The following fields are set: